ShabeerP/Customer_Analysis/README.md

 ***Customer Analysis***
 **Overview**
-This project investigates customer data for a multi-product company.
+This project investigates customer data for a store.
 Its primary goals are:

 *Customer Segmentation*: Cluster customers into distinct groups based on demographical patterns.
 *Campaign Responsiveness*: Build a predictive model to identify customers likely to respond positively to marketing campaigns.